Swing moorings in WA waters

 What is a swing mooring?

-In simple terms, a swing mooring is a storage solution consisting of an anchorage set deep into the seabed to which a chain/rope connects, running to a buoy on the surface.
+A swing mooring is a vessel storage solution consisting of an anchorage set deep into the seabed to which a chain/rope connects, running to a buoy on the surface.
 When the direction of wind or tide changes the mooring moves in a circle, hence the name swing mooring.

 Legislation